-Keynote Address by Dan Chameroy - All Workshop Tracks
+Welcoming Address by Dan Chameroy - All Workshop Tracks

 Following global recognition for his role as Dr. Frank-N-Furter, Dan Chameroy opens the day with a keynote that celebrates his own passion for drama and dance and the importance of these subject areas in education.

 A1: Creating Character - Ijeoma Emesowum

 Designed for Primary-Junior teachers, this workshop will guide participants through a series of acting exercises and practical tools they can share with students back in their classrooms.
 It will explore the elements and processes of character creation.
 Drawing from her experience in a repertory context, the teaching artist will focus particularly on the practice of creating multiple characters within a single narrative or across multiple stories/plays.